 - The right to be treated with fairness, dignity and respect.

 - Parents, guardians and siblings of mentally or physically incapacitated victims or victims of homicide.

 - Foster parents or other caregivers, under certain circumstances.

 - Other Inmates.

 To get driving histories, you have to do a driving history search.

 Have you ever had to look for criminal records online?
 Was it an easy process?
-Was your search online or did you have to make a phone call to the courthouse? was the information you recieved correct?
+Was your search online or did you have to make a phone call to the courthouse?
+Was the information you received correct?
 There are lots of reasons that folks look up criminal records, and your account may help other people that are in the same situation.

 Click here to post a comment

 For Federal crimes, the FBI has a list of the Ten Most Wanted Fugitives.
 In Daviess County, the Sheriff maintains their own list of the top most wanted criminals in the county.

 FBI Ten Most Wanted List: External Link